skbhat/Term2-MPC/README.md

 With the above two additions we can compute the control parameters by predicting the vehicle position in future.
 The overall framework is as folows:

 1. Fit a 3rd degree polynomial to the provided points in the trajectory ahead.
-2. Use the polynomial to compute cross track error and orientation error
+2. Use the polynomial to compute cross track error and orientation error of the present state
 3. Starting from the present state of the vehicle, predict the furture error as a function of cotrol parameters
 4. Compute the actual values for control parameters by minimizing the error.